-She has held a number of costume related jobs, including being a wardrobe attendant and dresser at Harrah’s Casino in Lake Tahoe, renting costumes in San Francisco’s largest costume store, being a stitcher in the costume shop of American Conservatory Theater, selling sewing machines, and running her own bridal alterations and custom dress business.
+I've held a number of costume related jobs, including being a wardrobe attendant and dresser at Harrah’s Casino in Lake Tahoe, renting costumes in San Francisco’s largest costume store, being a stitcher in the costume shop of American Conservatory Theater, selling sewing machines, and running my own bridal alterations and custom dress business.

-She went to her first Renaissance Faire in 1973, wearing a costume that can charitably be described as "an ambitious effort."
-But even then she was hooked.
-She started working at the Faire in 1984 and began creating Renaissance costumes, first for herself, then for friends, and, as her skill and knowledge grew, finally for customers.
+I went to my first Renaissance Faire in 1973, wearing a costume that can charitably be described as "an ambitious effort."
+I started working at the Faire in 1984 and began creating Renaissance costumes, first for myself, then for friends, and, as my skill and knowledge grew, finally for customers.

-She has been active in the Society for Creative Anachronism, where she is known as Lady Maudeleyn of Bryn Aur.
+I've been active in the Society for Creative Anachronism, where I am known as Lady Maudeleyn of Bryn Aur.

-In 1999, an opportunity presented itself and she leaped at the chance to start her dream business, Historic Costume Patterns.
-Our patterns, and this website, are the fruits of that opportunity, and of over forty years of study and practice.
+In 1999, I started my dream business, Historic Costume Patterns.
+My patterns, and this website, are the fruits of that opportunity, and of over fifty years of study and practice.